Vonng/pigsty/docs/PGSQL-CONF.md

       - { user: 'all' ,db: all  ,addr: intra        ,auth: ssl ,title: 'all user ssl access from intranet'  }
 ```

-And you can create distributed table & reference table on the coordinator node, and query them from any data node.
+And you can create distributed table & reference table on the coordinator node.
+Any data node can be used as the coordinator node since citus 11.2.

 ```bash
 SELECT create_distributed_table('pgbench_accounts', 'aid'); SELECT truncate_local_data_after_distributing_table($$public.pgbench_accounts$$);